 Bars and Restaurants

-If you are looking for a great night out in Sydney, then look no further than Ivy’s entertainment quarter on George Street, which is the number one place for first class dining, entertainment, and retail options.
-You can sample an Aussie beer at The Royal George, enjoy a cocktail while sitting at the marble bar at the sophisticated Establishment, or experience Ivy’s unique night-club, Pacha, that combines burlesque, dance and features circus performers.
+If you are looking for a great night out in Sydney, then look no further than Ivy’s entertainment quarter on George Street, which is the number one hot spot for first class dining, entertainment, and retail options.
+You can sample an Aussie beer at The Royal George, enjoy a cocktail while sitting at the marble bar at the sophisticated Establishment Bar, or experience the vibe of the unique night-club, Marco Polo, which is an “unrivalled rooftop pool party mecca.
+With disco, deep and classic house by the pool and hip hop, bounce and electro in the Changeroom.”
+Whether you are celebrating New Year’s Eve or just having a night out on the town, Marco Polo will help you to “get your party on.”

 The Opera Bar